Harshal-Jaiswal/ReactCalculator/README.md

 # ReactCalculator
-Basic calculator with all functionalities made in react js and appearance is kept close to google calculator
+Basic calculator with all functionalities made with react-js and appearance is kept close to google calculator